Jae15/weather-forecasting-alerts/README.md

 ---

-## ‍ About Me
+## About Me

 **Jae Mwangi**
-Data Scientist | Enviroweather
+Data Scientist
-Department of Geography, Environment, and Spatial Sciences College of Social Science
-Michigan State University

 I'm a data scientist with experience in time-series forecasting, machine learning, and agricultural decision support systems.
-This project is part of my portfolio demonstrating real-world applications of data science in agriculture.
+This independent portfolio project demonstrates real-world applications of data science in agriculture using publicly available weather data.

+**Previous Experience:** Data Scientist at Enviroweather, Michigan State University (Feb 2024 - Aug 2025)

 ### Connect with Me
 - **LinkedIn**: [linkedin.com/in/jae-m-9a492636](https://www.linkedin.com/in/jae-m-9a492636/)